Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/valley-mall.typ

   match_notes: [
     - We scored a full mobile goal and placed it into a positive corner.
     - 47418A blocked a positive corner.
-    - 593A’s battery fell out, disconnecting them from the match.
+    - 593A's battery fell out, disconnecting them from the match.
-    - We placed the opposing alliance’s full mobile goal into a negative corner.
+    - We placed the opposing alliance's full mobile goal into a negative corner.
     - We scored a ring onto the wall stake.